Dereferencing

 This article is quite advanced and assumes you have an understanding of C++.
 If not, please refer to the C++ section of this book!

-) is used to access the value at the memory address stored in a pointer.
+The dereference operator (*) is used to access the value at the memory address stored in a pointer.

 int someValue = *somePtr; // Retrieves the value stored at the memory address